-The Healthcare symposium takes a multi-faceted approach to improving patient outcomes through hospital design and management.
-It brings together clinicians, engineers, and architects.
-On May 9-10, 2018, the Harvard Medical School Conference Center (Boston, MA, USA) will host experts from around the world to discuss innovations and considerations in hospital environmental design.
+The Healthcare symposium takes a multi-faceted approach to improving patient outcomes through hospital design and management by bringing together clinicians, engineers, and architects.
+On May 9-10, 2018, national and global leaders will meet at Harvard Medical School in Boston, MA. to discuss innovations and considerations in hospital environmental design.
 For more information and registration, please visit: http://healthcaresymposium.org/registration/

-However, the costs associated with pathogen transmission and hospital acquired infections can be astronomical.
-Saving on costs for efficient designs can be short-sighted, as complicated workflows, and lack of consideration for changes in the indoor environment can increase the potential for hospital acquired infections (Lankford et al, 2003, de Korne et al, 2011).
-There are multiple aspects to design.
+However, the costs associated with pathogen transmission and hospital associated infections can be astronomical.
+Saving on costs for efficient designs can be short-sighted if unintended consequences such as complicated workflows and changes in the indoor environment which increase the potential for hospital associated infections are not considered (Lankford et al, 2003, de Korne et al, 2011).
+Clearly, there are multiple aspects to design.

-As previously, discussed, workflow is incredibly important.
-Requiring employees to transfer potentially contaminated containers across hospital rooms, or even across hospital wings is not necessarily harmful, but with each step, touch of a door handle, or change in air flow, the spread, the chance of a bacterium being exchanged on surfaces increases (de Korne et al, 2011).
-Most people are aware of appropriate surface selection in hospitals.
-This can include choosing non-porous surfaces in high touch areas, and being very selective about the type of textiles that are used for soft surfaces.
-These changes are incredibly important, but can be assisted by reducing the number of times the surfaces are used initially.
-The air is an unseen vector for contamination.
-Obstructed or inappropriate airflow can initiate a chain of events that liberate particles and pathogens to spread in an indoor environment (Liu, Wang and Wen, 2009).
-Room humidity also plays a role, as many harmful microorganisms cannot survive in high humidity environments.
+As previously discussed, clinician workflow is incredibly important.
+Requiring employees to transfer potentially contaminated containers across hospital rooms, or whole wings is not necessarily harmful, but each step, touch of a door handle, or change in air flow increases the chance of a infectious microbe being transmitted through the built environment (de Korne et al, 2011).
+Most designers are aware of appropriate surface selection in hospitals.
+This can include choosing non-porous surfaces in high touch areas and being very selective about the type of textiles that are used for soft surfaces.
+While these decisions are important, a reduction in the number of times the surfaces need to be touched also reduces transmission.
+Another unseen vector for contamination is indoor air.
+Obstructed or inappropriate airflow can initiate a chain of events that liberates particles and pathogens which then spread in the indoor environment (Liu, Wang and Wen, 2009).
+Room humidity also plays a role in infection control, as many harmful microorganisms settle out of the air and have shorter survival times in properly humidified environments.

-The 2018 Healthcare Symposium (http://healthcaresymposium.org/) will discuss these topics in much more detail by bringing in specialists to discuss these topics.
-Among these
+The 2018 Healthcare Symposium (http://healthcaresymposium.org/) will bring together specialists to discuss these topics in much more detail.
+Among these topics are:

-- The use of humidity control to ensure optimum patient health
+- The use of balanced humidification to ensure optimum patient healing

 - Surface disinfection strategies